kaizeiyimi/XLYAutoLayoutEasy/README.md

+# DEPRECATED #

+use **XAutoLayout** (written in swift) instead.

+This repo will never update.
+It's now has some problems in ios9, and I will not repair it.
+Sorry.

 ## upgraded to 2.0! ##
 added new feature for **direction** handling, refactored all APIs prefixed with **xly_** and some more.